-We cannot disregard the serious impact that the financial situation, the federal cut- off, the environmental disasters of the earthquakes, the drought, and the coronavirus pandemic and the potential cyclones with imminent loss of electric power and floods have caused in the ongoing activities and how they have impaired the continuity of others to the extent of halting them.
+We cannot disregard the serious impact that during previous years the financial situation, the federal cut-off, the environmental disasters of the earthquakes, the drought, and the coronavirus pandemic and the potential cyclones with imminent loss of electric power and floods have caused in the on-going activities and how they have impaired the continuity of others to the extent of halting them.
 On the other hand, we must mention that we do not necessarily need an environmental disaster to have disruption of activities.
 Due to the fragile and aged infrastructure we have continuous loss of electric power and internet even with the most insignificant atmosphere disturbances which seriously continue affecting day to day activities.
 It must be pointed out that the Work Plan contains and details certain activities which are on-going and will be undertaken annually as part of the follow-up to previously funded activities.
 Other activities, such as pilot projects, have a specific time frame for their completion.
 It is important to know that since fiscal year 2016 the intention of DOH has been the extension of prior contracts but due to the critical financial situation, the federal cut-off and moreover, the impact of the two hurricanes, all these activities were halted and/or delayed, as previously stated.
-As for now the environmental disasters, the coronavirus pandemic and the drought have exacerbated the actual situation.
+The environmental disasters, including the earthquakes, and the coronavirus pandemic that continue affecting our people's health are factors that have exacerbated the situation.
+We have to point out that a new hurricane, Fiona, just affected the island in September 17, 2022 and a total set-back of the progress attained is once again lost.

 At the time and as we have mentioned, the objective was to have under contract activities in three (3) phases of two (2) years each for a total of six (6) years.
-For this fiscal year DOH will direct its efforts towards undertaking these activities trying to catch up in time the delays now happening as a result of the pandemic and the continuous earthquakes now that we were able to enter in contract effective October 2020.
-During the fourth quarter of fiscal year 2020 DOH moved to hired personnel under contract in order to undertake the circuit riders' activities and these started in October 2020.
-As we detailed in the set-aside workplan there is a need to move and use the money and we look forward to in three phases of money use.
+Because the time lapse has been too long, this alternative was not considered.
+DOH was not able to contract a private entity, but in turn, DOH was able to hire personnel as professional services contract effective October 2020, and continued directing efforts towards undertaking the activities designed to trying to catch up in time the delays that may continue happening as a result of the pandemic.
+The circuit riders' activities started in October 2020.
+As we detailed in the Set-Aside Work Plan there is a need to move and use the money and we look forward to achieve this in three phases of money use.
 The intended use of funds and expected accomplishments for each set-aside are described below and they are currently ongoing.
-In summary, the submitted annual Work Plan for fiscal year 2021-22 includes additional information on estimated project time frames for the execution of the activities.
-It must be indicated that the Capitalization Grant corresponding to FY 2020 was not granted as requested and, thus, EPA issued an amendment on April 2021 in order to include the State Program Management set-aside established by DOH.
-Also, it is important to point out that up to date DOH has been able to complete the activities detailed on previous years' Work Plans, to the extent possible and notwithstanding the difficulties encountered focusing on the compliance the legal authority of DOH.
-Nonetheless, if there are activities that require more than one year for its completion, these are detailed on the current fiscal year Work Plan.
+In summary, the submitted annual Set-Aside Work Plan for fiscal year 2022-23 includes additional information on estimated project time frames for the completion of the activities programmed.
+It must be indicated that EPA issued on April 2021 an amendment requested for the Capitalization Grant corresponding to FY 2020 in order to include the State Program Management set-aside established by DOH.
+Also, it is important to point out that up to FY 2022 DOH was able to complete the activities detailed on previous years' Work Plans, to the extent possible and notwithstanding the difficulties encountered focusing on the compliance the legal authority of DOH.
+Nonetheless, if there are activities that still require more than one year for its completion, these are detailed on the current fiscal year 2022-23 Work Plan.
 Moreover, the Performance Status Report submitted annually accounts for those activities completed or achieved and presents reasons for delays, if any, in their execution, which has been limited mainly by the reasons previously detailed and stated.